 Faculty: The diverse origins and backgrounds of the faculty members and students guarantee an international perspective and cross-discipline input.
 Interaction between participants and faculty and group is highly encouraged; group work stimulates knowledge sharing.
 The students’ learning experience is enhanced by corporate work projects, in-class discussions, and presentations that build on their previous experience.
 The EMBA program encourages lively interaction between students and professors and stimulates the sharing of knowledge through group work.

-New Block Format: In order to satisfy the demands of the international population, UNIGE EMBA now also offers block format courses in addition to the traditional bi-weekly program starting September 2016.
-This new format includes the same course offer as the bi-weekly program, but in a concentrated schedule.
-This block format is ideal for international participants from far horizons (i.e., Middle East, Eastern Europe, Asia, etc.).
+Block Format: This program format was created to satisfy the demands of the international population since September 2016.
+It includes the same course offer as the traditional bi-weekly program, but in a concentrated schedule.
+This block format is ideal for international participants from far horizons (i.e., Middle East, Eastern Europe, Asia,...).

-The full EMBA program cycle (both the bi-weekly and block formats) includes 24 modules and an In-company EMBA project, and lasts 2 years.
+The full EMBA program cycle (both the bi-weekly and block formats) includes 24 modules and an In-company EMBA group project, and lasts 2 years.
 12 Core courses including Self-Leadership make up the the 1st year curriculum.
-Upon successful completion of the first year modules, students obtain a "statement of completion" and may continue their studies by joining the International Management or the Entrepreneurial Leadership programs (traditional EMBA curricula), or one of the proposed Specializations offered in French or English (see Specializations page).
-Block format Specializations are also available in the 2nd year: the Trading, Aviation & International Management programs.
+Upon successful completion of the first year modules, students may continue their studies by joining the Entrepreneurial Leadership program (traditional EMBA curriculum), or one of the proposed Specializations offered in French or English (see Specializations page).
+Block format Specializations are also available in the 2nd year: in Trading, Aviation, and International Organizations.

 Upon successful completion of both years, including the In-company EMBA project, graduating students receive the Master of Business Administration Degree.
 100% participation is expected to validate the modules; each course comprises 24 class hours.
 For each class hour, students should count an additional 1 to 2 hours for reading, preparation, case study and evaluation.